Threshold Differential Attention for Sink-Free, Ultra-Sparse, and Non-Dispersive Language Modeling: Introduction

 Alternatively, \emph{rectified attention mechanisms} replace softmax with ReLU-style activations (e.g., ReLA)~\citep{zhang2021rela,shen2023reluformer}, removing the sum-to-one constraint and naturally inducing sparsity without expensive sorting.
 While early proposals such as ReLA is efficient without enforcing attention sink, they often underperform dense Softmax attention, particularly in long-context regimes, due to limited expressivity and noise accumulation.

-In this work, we revisit rectified attention and identify two core challenges to close the performance gap: increasing performance via enhancing expressive capacity, and mitigating long-context degradation by suppressing extreme-value noise To enhance expressivity, we adopt the underlying view of differential Transformer by computing an \emph{inhibitory} view to inhibit the noise, which enables negative attention weights, thereby increasing expressive capacity.
+In this work, we revisit rectified attention and identify two core challenges to close the performance gap: increasing performance via enhancing expressive capacity, and mitigating long-context degradation by suppressing extreme-value noise.
+To enhance expressivity, we adopt the underlying view of differential Transformer by computing an \emph{inhibitory} view to inhibit the noise, which enables negative attention weights, thereby increasing expressive capacity.
 To tackle long-context limitations, we derived from extreme-value theory and introduced a thresholding mechanism that progressively filters noise as the context length grows.
 We term this approach Threshold Differential Attention (\textbf{TDA}).
 Our contribution includes:

 \begin{itemize}[leftmargin=0.4cm,nosep] \item We propose TDA, a drop-in, \emph{non-softmax} attention mechanism.
 By applying length-dependent thresholding with an inhibitory differential view, TDA yields a sink-free, ultra-sparse attention that is robust to long-context modeling. \item We provide a theoretical analysis under sub-Gaussian assumptions.
-While spurious attention scores in dense models grow with context length, we prove that TDA effectively controls this noise: the expected number of spurious survivors per row remains $O(1)$, and consensus spurious matches across independent views vanish. \item Empirically, we show that TDA achieves $>99\%$ sparsity while maintaining competitive performance on both standard and long-context QA benchmarks, and eliminates attention sinks across layers and heads. \item We provide a fused Triton kernel implementation \footnote{ \url{https://github.com/snap-research/TDA.git} } (\cref{app:Triton_Kernel}), outperforming standard SDPA operation in memory and runtime efficiency by up to 35\% and 57\%, respectively, in our FP32 benchmark setting. \end{itemize}
+While spurious attention scores in dense models grow with context length, we prove that TDA effectively controls this noise: the expected number of spurious survivors per row remains $O(1)$, and consensus spurious matches across independent views vanish. \item Empirically, we show that TDA achieves $>99\%$ sparsity while maintaining competitive performance on both standard and long-context QA benchmarks, and eliminates attention sinks across layers and heads. \item We provide a fused Triton kernel implementation\footnote{\url{https://github.com/snap-research/TDA.git}} and show that the resulting TRA kernel is competitive with FlashAttention-2 under BF16, achieving consistent speedups at long contexts. \end{itemize}